Alwaa/Bsc/README.md

 `net start MongoDB`

 MAKE: \comparisson_algs\PESC_folders\dbfolder

+(Could not work on lapto, will try to remove everything in dbfolder and try the isntall again)

 PESC env works with c code commeted out in the kernel_utils file of the PESC Spearmint files